Katharine Worth: Early life and education

-Katherine Joyce Worth (née Lorimer) was born in Newcastle upon Tyne on 4 August 1922 to George and Elizabeth Lorimer.
+Katherine Joyce Worth (née Lorimer) was born in Newcastle upon Tyne, England, on 4 August 1922 to George and Elizabeth Lorimer.
 The family later moved to Newbiggin-by-the-Sea and Whitley Bay, Northumberland, where she grew up.

-She was successful in obtaining a scholarship to Bedlington High School but left to sit the Civil Service entry exam when she was sixteen years-old.
-She obtained a BA in English through a correspondence course with the University of London whilst employed as a junior civil servant.
-She went on to Bedford College, University of London where she wrote a dissertation on George Bernard Shaw for her Masters in Research, followed by a doctoral thesis on American playwright and Nobel laureate Eugene O’Neill for her PhD, under the supervision of Una Ellis-Fermor the College's then Hildred Carlile Professor of English.
+She was successful in obtaining a scholarship to Bedlington High School but left to sit the Civil Service entry exam when she was sixteen years old.
+She obtained a BA degree in English through a correspondence course with the University of London while employed as a junior civil servant.
+She went on to Bedford College, University of London, where she wrote a dissertation on George Bernard Shaw for her Master's in Research, followed by a doctoral thesis on American playwright and Nobel laureate Eugene O'Neill for her PhD, under the supervision of Una Ellis-Fermor, the College's then Hildred Carlile Professor of English.

 Career

 Worth initially lectured for the University of London department of Extra-Mural Studies and for the Central School of Speech and Drama.
-In 1964 she was appointed lecturer at Royal Holloway, becoming reader in 1974 and then professor in 1978.
+In 1964, she was appointed lecturer at Royal Holloway, becoming reader in 1974 and then professor in 1978.
 Worth set up a joint English and Drama degree at Royal Holloway in 1978, later introducing single honours Drama.
 On her appointment as the first professor of drama at the University of London she also became the first woman in England to hold this academic title.
-In her teaching Worth was always committed to combining theory with theatre practice.
+In her teaching, Worth was always committed to combining theory with theatre practice.

 Worth was a distinguished expert on Modern theatre, especially Irish theatre, and a leading authority on Samuel Beckett.
-Worth published many essays and books – including Samuel Beckett’s Theatre: Life-Journeys – on Beckett.
+Worth published many essays and books on him – including Samuel Beckett’s Theatre: Life-Journeys.
 She also produced several productions of his plays: for example, working with actor Patrick Magee Worth produced Beckett's television play Eh Joe and his radio plays, Words and Music, Embers and Cascando.
 Beckett gave Worth special permission to work with these texts.
-Beckett also gave Worth permission to adapt his short story Company; the award-winning production of Worth's adaptation – directed by Tim Pigott-Smith and performed by Julian Curry at the Demarco Gallery Theatre 2–29 August 1987 - received a Fringe First at the Edinburgh Festival.
-It was later staged at the Belfast Festival (23-8 November 1987), the Donmar Warehouse in London (18 January - 6 February 1988, the Lehman College Center for the Performing Arts of the City University of New York (April 1988), the Princess Grace Theatre, Monaco (18 May 1991), and the 1991 Beckett Festival, Dublin.
-Worth also produced a double bill of Wilde's Salome and Yeats's Full Moon in March.
+Beckett also gave Worth permission to adapt his short story Company; the award-winning production of Worth's adaptation – directed by Tim Pigott-Smith and performed by Julian Curry at the Demarco Gallery Theatre 2–29 August 1987 – received a Fringe First at the Edinburgh Festival.
+It was later staged at the Belfast Festival (23–28 November 1987), the Donmar Warehouse in London (18 January – 6 February 1988, the Lehman College Center for the Performing Arts of the City University of New York (April 1988), the Princess Grace Theatre, Monaco (18 May 1991), and the 1991 Beckett Festival, Dublin.
+Worth also produced a double bill of Oscar Wilde's Salome and W. B. Yeats's Full Moon in March.